 India, one of the fastest developing countries in the world holds almost 17.5% of the world’s total population.

-The path to work with Indian resources started out with the technique of Outsourcing.
-Outsourcing, in general, is defined by the process of having a third party organization to work on the complete or a part of the project at a lower or a competitive pricing.
+The path to work with Indian resources started with the technique of Outsourcing.
+Outsourcing, in general, is defined by the process of having a third party organization to work on the complete or a part of the project at lower or competitive pricing.

 Outsourcing is an arrangement in which one company provides services for another company that could also be or usually have been provided in-house.

 Outsourcing can range from the large contract in which a company like IBM manages IT services for a company like Xerox to the practice of hiring contractors and temporary office workers on an individual basis.
-Sources – Internet
+(Source – Internet)

 The offshore outsourcing industry which started in India is able to grow the IT and BPO export sector to $47 billion and captures more than half the offshore outsourcing industry.
-Sources – Internet
+(Source – Internet)

 Outsourcing Customers Seek Innovation

 Lack of innovation remains one of the top complaints about outsourcing.
 Outsourcing customers say that providers fail to bring any new ideas to the table.

 Technology companies who had outsourced to India found great loopholes across years that question the accountability factor in the traditional outsourcing market.